offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

   "last column and half 2's first column are both column 2)."
 ```

 Populate node weights for both halves.
 Then, pair up half 1's last column with half 2's first column.
-For each row in the pair, sum together the node weights in that row.
+For each row in the pair, add together the node weights in that row.
 The row with the maximum sum is for a node that a maximum alignment path travels through (insight #4 above).
 That maximum sum will always end up being the weight of the sink node in the original non-split alignment graph (insight #3 above).

 ```{ch5}
 GlobalAlignment_DivideAndConquer_Visualize_SplitAdd